August 19, 2024

 This is a problem that will be hard to solve until we can accurately map the impact of decades of reliance on fixed PPAs.

-The need for transparency
+A need for transparency

 Despite available analysis, what remains absent is government-validated, transparent market-level information that confirms how assets covered by PPAs operate in different power systems.
-Top-down analysis suggests that much of Southeast Asia’s fossil fuel and large hydro power capacity is locked-in by fixed PPAs.
+Top-down analysis suggests that much of Southeast Asia’s fossil fuel and large hydropower capacity is locked-in by fixed PPAs.
 However, market-level data often fails to verify how various PPA terms such as offtake, capacity factors, curtailment, and final tariff payments, function in practice.

 As a result, energy system modellers and developers often struggle to verify how system operators prioritise dispatch of units covered by PPAs compared to state-owned or merchant generating assets.
 This includes new renewable assets that face elevated curtailment risk.
 While detailed regulations exist, market insiders frequently mention exceptions to these rules that are negotiated rather than codified.